 Same as Alternative 1, this alternative would cross the unnamed drainage towards the tributary to Mill Creek downstream at the same location and the same methods as Alternative 1 would be used to address local runoff.
-O&M activities under Alternative 2 would be the same as those identified in Alternative 1 above, but O&M activities would occur over a much larger area and may require more frequent maintenance due to dike size.
-However, same as Alternative 1, there would be no impacts to WOTUS.
+O&M activities under Alternative 2 would be the same as those identified in Alternative 1 above, but O&M activities would occur over a much larger area and may require longer duration in maintenance due to dike size.
+However, same as Alternative 1, there would be no additional temporary or permanent impacts to WOTUS.